 R3000 Rotopod "TVS" at the University of Saskatchewan.

-Mikrolar's R3000 Used to Study Whole-Body Vibration
+Mikrolar's R3000 Used to Study Effects of Whole-Body Vibration

 "Agriculture is among the most dangerous occupations in Canada and the number of fatal injuries and hospitalization in agriculture is still very high despite increased mechanization.
 Machinery is the most important cause of injury in agriculture.
 Machinery can expose farmers to both whole-body vibration during operation and to risk of falls during egress." - Dr. Catherine Trask